maheshyaddanapudi/API-Call-Scheduler/README.md

 ## Application URLs

-		http://localhost:8880/ - To access the Swagger pertaining to APIs for ansible-docs, as redirection is taken care to OpenAPI UI.
+		http://localhost:8880/ - To access the Swagger pertaining to APIs for API Call Scheduler, as redirection is taken care to OpenAPI UI.

 ## Run API Calls Scheduler : Docker